TD Bank Business Loans Review

 Line of credit

 TD Bank also generally requires collateral for its business lines of credit in the form of accounts receivable (similar to accounts receivable financing) or as cash.
-You’ll also need a TD Bank Business Checking account with a $40,000 minimum balance in order to be approved, unlike for its business loans.
+You’ll also need a TD Bank Business Checking account with a $40,000 minimum balance in order to be approved, unlike with its business loans.

 You can draw against your line of credit with an online transfer or by writing a check.
 TD Bank may also offer the option for interest-only payments for a time, so be sure to inquire about your contract if that interests you.